srid/neuron/README.md

 ## Getting started

-See [neuron.zettel.page](https://neuron.zettel.page/) for installing and using neuron locally.
+See https://neuron.zettel.page/install to install and use neuron locally.
 Or start from [neuron-template](https://github.com/srid/neuron-template) if you just want to publish a neuron site using GitHub Pages.

 ## Developing